jqueuniet/netbox-go/apiv3_7/docs/DataFile.md

 ### NewDataFile

-`func NewDataFile(id int32, url string, display string, source NestedDataSource, path string, lastUpdated time.Time, size int32, hash string, ) *DataFile`
+`func NewDataFile(id int32, url string, source NestedDataSource, path string, lastUpdated time.Time, size int32, hash string, ) *DataFile`

 NewDataFile instantiates a new DataFile object
 This constructor will assign default values to properties that have it defined,